iRon7/Join-Object/README.md

     {$Left.$_, $Right.$_}

-This means that both values are assigned (in an array) to current property.
+This means that both values are assigned (in an array) to the current property.

 Examples
 ========